KyberCritter/identifymon/README.md

 ## Credit
 Thank you to Vinícius Vale for the initial training data I used for this model.

+All images of Pokemon and Digimon belong to their respective creators.

 V. S. Vale, "Pokemon vs Digimon Image Dataset," Kaggle, 2020.
 [Online].
 Available: https://www.kaggle.com/datasets/vsvale/pokemon-vs-digimon-image-dataset.